 Beginning with the entering class of 2016-2017 and for future classes, annual funding, renewable for four consecutive years of undergraduate study, will total the full cost of attendance.
 This award, the most generous merit based scholarship at U-M, provides scholarships to the brightest and most outstanding undergraduate students.
 The Stamps Family Charitable Foundation provides scholarship funds for half of the award.
-Matching funds from U-M, including any non-loan federal or outside aid a selected student may be eligible to receive, constitute the other half of the award.
+Matching funds from U-M constitute the other half of the award.

 U-M selects Stamps Scholars from students admitted through the Early Action (EA) process.
 EA applicants need to get their application submitted by November 1.
 UM schools and colleges which admit freshmen review EA admits and nominate their top prospects.
 The Office of Enrollment Management, in consultation with each school and college, considers the nominees and selects student recipients.

 The selection process considers academic achievement which is determined on the basis of high school grade point average, SAT/ACT test scores and the rigor of coursework.
 Exceptional talent in the arts and sciences is also considered, along with other attributes such as innovation; evidence of leadership, awards, and service; and a stellar commitment to the student’s communities.

 In addition to the scholarship, Stamps Scholars at Michigan receive:

 - Membership in the U-M Stamps Scholar Society student organization.